lightstreams-network/docs/content/guides/lightchain-node-setup/_index.md

 lightchain run --datadir="${HOME}/.lightchain"
 ```

-After the above ommand is executed the Lightstreams node will proceed with the synchronization.
+After the above command is executed the Lightstreams node will proceed with the synchronization.
 It would take
 up to several minutes, so it is time to take request your first [__free tokens__](/getting-started/quick-start/#get-free-testing-tokens)
 for _Sirius_ network.